PixarV/terraform-provider-r4/website/docs/r/ami_from_instance.md

 ### Supported attributes

-This resource also exports a full set of attributes corresponding to the arguments of the [`aws_ami`](ami.md) resource, allowing the properties of the created image to be used elsewhere in the configuration.

 In addition to all arguments above, the following attributes are exported:

 * `arn` - The Amazon Resource Name (ARN) of the image.